 Third, internships are a prime opportunity for networking.
 Networking is possibly the most important thing aspiring businesspeople can do, and internships give you a chance to dive right in and meet several business professionals with whom you'll be able to spend ample time.

-Finally, internships give you an insider's view of how business really works.
+Finally, internships offer an insider's view of how business really works.
 Learning about businesses in class is one thing, but seeing how a business works and learning how a business runs from the perspective of those within it is priceless.

 Finding a Business Internship